 - Geocaching in campgrounds is restricted to campers only.

-- Geocaching within the Mountain Bike Trails is restricted to Intermediate and Novice trails only.
+- Geocaching within the Mountain Bike Trails is prohibited.

-Sports Equipment Rentals: The park offers limited quantities of a variety of sports equipment, available at the park office on a first-come, first-served basis only to those renting shelters.
+The park offers limited quantities of a variety of sports equipment, available at the park office on a first-come, first-served basis only to those renting shelters or campsites.

 Required plug-ins: Adobe® Reader® Microsoft Office Reader®